Tanjasta/pands-problem-sheet/README.md

 #### Task 7 - Count of the letter e in the text file
-Task 7: write a program that reads in a text file and outputs the number of 'e's it contains.
-The program takes the filename from an argument on the command line.

-At the moment program only reads the file
+Task 7: Write a Python program named 'es.py' that reads in a text file and outputs the number of 'e's it contains.
+The program takes the filename as an argument on the command line.
+Additionally, a small text file named 'data.txt' was created for testing purposes.
+The contents of the file can be found at https://the-big-bang-theory.com/soft_kitty/.
+When the program is run, it reads in the file and outputs the number of 'e's it contains.
-Referense for the data.txt file is https://the-big-bang-theory.com/soft_kitty/

 *References*
 https://web.microsoftstream.com/video/a2ba3a79-e22c-4997-9362-ad558fca31ef?referrer=https:%2F%2Fvlegalwaymayo.atu.ie%2F